oras-project/oras/docs/proposals/multi-arch-image-mgmt.md

 There are two formats of implementation in industry to create a multi-arch image:

-- **Docker manifest list**: a manifest list is created from images that are identical in function for different OS/Arch combinations, e.g. [docker.io/ bitnami/kubectl:1.31](https://artifact-explorer.azurewebsites.net/artifact?image=docker.io/bitnami/kubectl:1.31).
+- **Docker manifest list**: a manifest list is created from images that are identical in function for different OS/Arch combinations, e.g. [docker.io/bitnami/kubectl:1.31](https://artifact-explorer.azurewebsites.net/artifact?image=docker.io/bitnami/kubectl:1.31).
 Note that there are some limitations to use Docker manifest list as articulated in the problems statement section below.
-- **OCI image index**: a higher-level manifest which points to specific image manifests, ideal for one or more platforms, e.g. [ghcr.io/oras-project/oras:v1.2.0](https://artifact-explorer.azurewebsites.net/artifact?image=ghcr.io/oras-project/oras:v1.2.0) and [mcr.microsoft.com/oss/v2/open-policy-agent/gatekeeper:v3.17.0](https://mcr.microsoft.com/en-us/product/oss/v2/open-policy-agent/gatekeeper/tags)
+- **OCI image index**: a higher-level manifest which points to specific image manifests, ideal for one or more platforms, e.g. [ghcr.io/oras-project/oras:v1.2.0](https://artifact-explorer.azurewebsites.net/artifact?image=ghcr.io/oras-project/oras:v1.2.0).

 ![multi-arch image](./img/multi-arch.png)

-As more and more container registries are fully compliant with the OCI Spec v1.1.0, OCI image index becomes a popular format to create a multi-arch image.
+As more and more container registries are fully compliant with the OCI specifications, OCI image index becomes a popular format to create a multi-arch image.

 This document aims to elaborate on the scenarios and problems of creating and managing multi-arch images, propose a solution to resolve these problems and help users to effectively manage multi-arch images with ORAS.